Next ‘criminal record disclosure’ training – 19th April – Only 3 places left!

 Our popular ‘criminal record disclosure’ training workshops continue.
-The upcoming training session on 22nd February has sold out – sorry, however we are now taking bookings for the subsequent ‘Advising with Conviction’ one-day course on 19th April 2017 – Please book early to avoid disappointment!
+We are now taking bookings for the next ‘Advising with Conviction’ one-day course on 19th April 2017 !
+Update – only 3 places left – Book now!

 As experts on criminal record disclosure, we provide high-quality training to front-line practitioners to ensure that they have accurate and up-to-date knowledge and skills when advising people with convictions.